*This article may contain affiliate links. please check out my policy!

 - TVP is not needed for this recipe, you can simply double the lentils and even do a mix of lentil colors for different textures.
 I just like a more 'meaty" type of sloppy joe.

 - Skip the sugar and use sweet relish rather than dill relish.
+Or if the ketchup has enough sugar in it for your tastes, skip the sugar all together.

 - Trade the water for veggie stock when boiling the lentils for even more flavor.